xealits/TopTaus/Readme.txt

 TODO:
+- git test completed: decide when to move to git
+- move all 234.s in the code (TauDileptonTableBuilder in particular) to the value from SampleProcessor (or move the xsecs to CommonDefinitions, better)
 - apply method to jerunc
 - vstrings in physicsAnalysisParSets_cfg.py for pileup syst
 - Fix multiplicity plots for lead/sublead/subsublead jets